scale-it/algo-builder/README.md

 We recommend to use [pipenv](https://pipenv.pypa.io) and use virtual environments.
 Pipenv is a packaging tool for Python that solves some common problems associated with the typical workflow using pip, virtualenv, and the good old requirements.txt.
 In addition to addressing some common issues, it consolidates and simplifies the development process to a single command line tool.
 It automatically creates and manages a virtualenv for your projects, as well as adds/removes packages from your Pipfile as you install/uninstall packages.

-With `pipenv` that you can use the `Pipfile` and `Pipfile.lock` files from this repository and copy it to your project.
+With `pipenv` installed you can use the `Pipfile` and `Pipfile.lock` files from this repository and copy it to your project.
 Then:

     pipenv sync
     pipenv shell